My page

 • Joint Ethics Regulation (JER), DoD 5500.07-R, Section 3-210: This section of the JER governs unofficial activities (UAs) fundraising activities in the Air Force.

-• Formal Private Organization: Requires approval from the Mission Support Group Commander, compliance with AFI 34-223 requirements, and maintaining more than $1,000 as a monthly average over a three-month period.
+• Private Organization: Requires approval from the Wing Commander, compliance with AFI 34-223 requirements, and maintaining more than $1,000 as a monthly average over a three-month period they must be approved by Resource Management.

 Depending on your organization type, you will need to gather the following documents:

-• Request for Name Approval: Submit a request for approval of your organization's name, ensuring it complies with Air Force guidelines.
+• Request for Name Approval if the name contains, Installation, Air Force, Department of Defense, or Squadron: Submit a request for approval of your organization's name, ensuring it complies with Air Force guidelines.

 • Request for Insurance Waiver or Insurance Policy: Depending on your organization's activities, you may need to request an insurance waiver or provide a copy of your insurance policy.